villhelmms/bash-terminal-colors/README.md

-# bash-terminal-colors
-Bash Terminal Color Scheme for Arch
+# Bash Terminal Color Scheme for Arch
+Based on a tutorial from [averagelinuxuser.com](https://averagelinuxuser.com/linux-terminal-color/)

+This is one of my first Bash scripts and also fisrt time using Git/GitHub.